Golden brown fried liver with a rich sauce of mushrooms, sherry, bacon and onions is one of my favorite liver recipes.

 This is a quick dish to put together, but there's a few steps involved.
 First, the sliced liver is soaked in milk overnight.
 After soaking, it's dried off, dredged in flour and sauteed golden brown over high heat in a frying pan.

 You remove the liver to rest while you prepare a quick sauce of caramelized onions, mushrooms, bacon, sherry, and cream.
 I used golden chanterelle mushrooms, but you can use whatever you have available.
 Fresh thyme adds a little depth.
+For a variation, you can use alternative cured meats like beef bacon.

 Veal Liver with Bacon, Onions and Mushrooms